GIMA: Offering the Best of Four Dutch Universities

 GIMA is a blended learning Master's program, which means that most of the time you are studying from the place where you think you can study best (e.g. at home, or your local library).
 Students study full-time (2 yrs.) or part-time (4 yrs.).
 For the first half of the program, there are only four short contact periods per year, one at each partner university.
-During those contact periods (with a duration of two weeks) you are supposed to be present in person but for the rest of the year you can study through our electronic learning environment from wherever you are.
-Obviously, the same holds for the individual thesis research project and internship, each of 6 (full time) or 12 (part time) month length in the last half of the program.
+During those contact periods (with a duration of two weeks) you are supposed to be present in person but for the rest of the year, you can study through our electronic learning environment from wherever you are.
+Obviously, the same holds for the individual thesis research project and internship, each of 6 (full time) or 12 (part-time) months in length in the last half of the program.

 The Master’s program of GIMA is the result of a unique joint venture between four Dutch universities, each with a good reputation in its field and with its own traditions:

-- The Delft University of Technology, with a focus on the legal, organisational and technical aspects of geo-information handling;
+The Delft University of Technology, with a focus on the legal, organizational and technical aspects of geo-information handling;

 The University of Twente, with a focus on technical and application-oriented courses for developing countries;